 Pleas WATCH and SHARE this video from Texas Alliance for Life

-Welcome to our new website.
-Readers who are familiar with The Wanderer know we have been providing Catholic news and orthodox commentary for over 145 years in our weekly print edition.
-Now we are introducing the online daily version of our print journal.
+Welcome to our website.
+Readers who are familiar with The Wanderer know we have been providing Catholic news and orthodox commentary for 150 years in our weekly print edition.

 Our daily version offers only some of what we publish weekly in print.
 To take advantage of everything The Wanderer publishes, we encourage you to subscribe to our flagship weekly print edition, which is mailed every Friday or, if you want to view it in its entirety online, you can subscribe to the E-edition, which is a replica of the print edition.